rivera-fernando/ui-ux-demo/README.md

 ## Bad UI (personally)

-- [User Inyerface](https://userinyerface.com/) is the best example of what not to do, and we'll go through some aspects of it, but it was made to highlight these flaws.
+- [User Inyerface](https://userinyerface.com/) is the best example of what not to do, and we'll go through some aspects of it, but it was created to highlight these flaws, it was not the product of someone trying and failing to create a good UI.
 - [Arngren](http://arngren.net/)
 - [Pacific Northwest X-Ray Inc](http://www.pnwx.com/)